-I wanted to share with you some decoupage ideas I made for my friends.
-One of my favorite decoupage ideas, was an idea I did for my friend's baby shower gift.
+I wanted to share with you some decoupage ideas I made for some of my sweet friends.
+One of my favorite ideas, was an idea I did for a baby shower gift.
 I really wanted to do something special for her.

 Sometimes it is hard to find baby nursery wall decor that I really like, or want to give as a gift.
 I enlisted the help of my friend's husband to secretly send me photos of her partially decorated nursery.

 Off to the craft store I went, looking for scrapbook paper that matched the design and colors of other things in the baby nursery.